dylanhayes/dylanhayes.github.io/_posts/2025-10-22-Autoclassification.md

 ### Step by step ###

-The add column dialog now has 'Classification'.
+The 'add column' dialog now has 'Classification'.
 Let's select this:
 ![Add Column](../images/2025-10-22/1.png)